f3-factory/F3com-data/views-and-templates/main.md

 $f3->set('ESCAPE',FALSE);
 ```

 This may have undesirable effects.
 You might not want all variables to pass through unescaped.
 Fat-Free allows you to unescape variables individually.
-For F3 templates:
+For F3 templates use the `raw` filter:

 ``` html
 {{ @html_content | raw }}
 ```

-In the case of PHP templates:
+In the case of PHP templates, use the raw method directly:

 ```php
 <?php echo Base::instance()->raw($html_content); ?>